e-mcfarlane/Homework1/README.md

 ## Overview and Origin

-The company that my case study is on is the payment
+The company that my case study is on is the mobile payment provider, Zelle.
+Zelle itself was launched in 2017(3), however, had been operating since 2011 under the brand clearXchange after being sold to Early Warning Services(1)(2).

 * When was the company incorporated?